sahib/brig/docs/tutorial/intro.rst

 ================

 This guide will walk you through the steps of synchronizing your first files over ``brig``.
 You will learn about the concepts behind it along the way.
 Most of the steps here will include working in a terminal, since this is the primary way to interact with ``brig``.
 Once setup you have to choice to use a browser application though.

 Precursor: The help system
 --------------------------

 Before we dive in, we go over a few things that will make your life easier along the way. ``brig`` has some built-in helpers to serve as support for your memory.
+If you're not interested in that you can skip right to the next section.

 Built-in reference documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~